URL Block: How to Block Websites

 3. This will open the file /etc/hosts in a text editor.
 Type the name of the website in a new line in this format "127.0.0.1 www.blockedwebsite.com" (minus the quotes).
 For each website you want to block, start a new line and type the same command with only the name of the website being replaced.
 When done, press control+x and then Y to save changes.

-4. Now key in the command sudo dscacheutil -flushcache and press Enter, or restart your machine to make sure the websites are blocked.
+4. Type in the command sudo dscacheutil -flushcache and press Enter, or restart your machine to make sure the websites are blocked.

 1. To add a site to your custom block or unblock, enter the URL in the box provided and hit the block/unblock button.